-Youth Vs. Apocalypse is a diverse group of young climate justice activists working together to lift the voices of youth, in particular youth of color, and fight for a livable climate and an equitable, sustainable, and just world.
+Youth Vs. Apocalypse is a diverse network of young climate justice activists working together to lift the voices of youth, in particular youth of color, and fight for a livable climate and an equitable, sustainable, and just world.

 - Youth have the ability and right to be leaders in the fight for climate justice.
 The role of adults in this program is to support youth in their leadership.

 - Science is real, and is to be taken seriously.
 The October 2018 UN report states that we have until 2030 to make radical changes in order to prevent uncontrollable climate damage.

 - Youth Vs. Apocalypse was named very intentionally.
 The current climate crisis we are facing mirrors that of an apocalypse.